Non-local boundary energy forms for quasidiscs: Codimension gap and approximation: Introduction

 Here we consider purely non-local boundary conditions of, roughly speaking, fractional Laplace type.
-For simplicity we concentrate on a clarification of approximation results in this situation and do not add any diffusion term; mixed dynamics will be considered in follow-up studies.
+For simplicity we concentrate on this situation and do not add any diffusion term.

 We are specifically interested in fractal boundaries.
-On the one hand most of the existing literature on dynamical boundary conditions requires at least Lipschitz regularity, so it seems desirable to provide generalizations to non-Lipschitz domains.
-On the other hand generalized Wentzell conditions appear in transmission problems, \cite{FilocheSapoval00, Sapoval94}, at highly conductive layers, \cite{Lancia02, Mosco94, PhamHuy74}, and numerical experiments support the conjecture that enhanced heat draining may be achieved if the layer is fractal, \cite{CefaloCreoLanciaRodriguez23, LanciaCefaloDellAcqua12}.
+Most of the existing literature on dynamical boundary conditions requires at least Lipschitz regularity, so it seems desirable to provide generalizations to non-Lipschitz domains.
+Generalized Wentzell conditions appear in transmission problems, \cite{FilocheSapoval00, Sapoval94}, at highly conductive layers, \cite{Lancia02, Mosco94, PhamHuy74}, and numerical experiments support the conjecture that enhanced heat draining may be achieved if the layer is fractal, \cite{CefaloCreoLanciaRodriguez23, LanciaCefaloDellAcqua12}.
 Problems with local Wentzell conditions on Koch snowflake boundaries were studied in \cite{HLVT18, LanciaVernole14}, similar problems involving non-local boundary terms in \cite{LanciaVelezVernole16}.
-From a practical perspective, fractal boundaries are idealized limit objects, and only suitable non-fractal shapes approximating them will be computationally tractable.
-This makes approximations highly relevant; for equations on fractal state spaces the same idea had been emphasized in \cite{HinzMeinert20, HinzMeinert22}.
+Fractal boundaries are idealized limit objects, and only suitable non-fractal shapes approximating them will be computationally tractable.
+This makes approximations highly relevant, see \cite{HinzMeinert20, HinzMeinert22} for the case of fractal state spaces.
 In \cite{LanciaVernole14} the convergence of problems with local Wentzell boundary conditions on polygonal pre-fractal domains to limit Wentzell problems on Koch snowflake domains was proved.
 The papers \cite{CefaloCreoLanciaVernole19, CreoLanciaNazarov20, CreoLanciaNazarovVernole19} contain regularity results and numerical approximations for problems with Wentzell boundary conditions having an additional non-local term on polygonal boundaries.
-This motivates the question how to provide pre-fractal-to-fractal approximations similar to \cite{LanciaVernole14} for such boundary conditions; there specifically adapted function spaces were used, \cite[formulas (3.6) and (3.14)]{LanciaVernole14}.
+This motivates the question how to provide pre-fractal-to-fractal approximations similar to \cite{LanciaVernole14} for such boundary conditions; there adapted Sobolev spaces on the domain had to be used, \cite[formulas (3.6) and (3.14)]{LanciaVernole14}.
+For Wentzell problems involving non-local boundary energy forms of Douglas' integral type we can use standard Sobolev spaces on the domain.